manishgupta-ind/manishgupta-ind.github.io/index.md

 ## About me:
-I am Electronics & Instrumentation Engineer by qualification and possess around 16+ years of domain experience in Power/ Energy/ Infra/ Railway sector.
+I am Electronics & Instrumentation Engineer by qualification and possess more than 16 years of domain experience in Power/ Energy/ Infra/ Railway sector.
 I have diversified experience in Business Development, Tendering, Bid Management, Costing & Estimation, Procurement, Operations, Team Management,  Strategic Planning, Tie-ups & Joint Ventures.
 Some of the companies I have worked with are - Skipper Electricals India Ltd., KEC International Limited, Gepdec Infratech Limited.

 Presently I pursuing PGP program in Data Science from Simplilearn which is delivered in partnership with Purdue University and IBM.
 I am passionate about Data Analysis, Machine Learning, Deep Learning and Artificial Intelligence.
 I have worked on some of the very good machine learning projects for regression, classification as well as clustering problems and presently working on some deep learning projects.